Tesla coil: Output voltage

 The second formula above is derived from the first using the resonance condition $L_1 C_1\;=\;L_2 C_2$.
 Since the capacitance of the secondary coil is very small compared to the primary capacitor, the primary voltage is stepped up to a high value.

 The above peak voltage is only achieved in coils in which air discharges do not occur; in coils which produce sparks, like entertainment coils, the peak voltage on the terminal is limited to the voltage at which the air breaks down and becomes conductive.
 As the output voltage increases during each voltage pulse, it reaches the point where the air next to the high-voltage terminal ionizes and corona, brush discharges, and streamer arcs break out from the terminal.
 This happens when the electric field strength exceeds the dielectric strength of the air, about 30 kV per centimeter.
 Since the electric field is greatest at sharp points and edges, air discharges start at these points on the high-voltage terminal.
 The voltage on the high-voltage terminal cannot increase above the air breakdown voltage, because additional electric charge pumped into the terminal from the secondary winding just escapes into the air.
 The output voltage of open-air Tesla coils is limited to a few million volts by air breakdown, but higher voltages can be achieved by coils immersed in pressurized tanks of insulating oil.

-Top load or "toroid" electrode
+Top electrode

-Most Tesla coil designs have a smooth spherical- or toroidal-shaped metal electrode on the high-voltage terminal.
-The electrode serves as one plate of a capacitor, with the Earth as the other plate, forming the tuned circuit with the secondary winding.
-Although the "toroid" increases the secondary capacitance, which tends to reduce the peak voltage, its main effect is that its large-diameter curved surface reduces the potential gradient (electric field) at the high-voltage terminal; it functions similarly to a corona ring, increasing the voltage threshold at which air discharges such as corona and brush discharges occur.
-Suppressing premature air breakdown and energy loss allows the voltage to build to higher values on the peaks of the waveform, creating longer, more spectacular streamers when air discharges finally occur.
+Some Tesla coil designs have a smooth spherical or toroidal metal electrode on the high-voltage terminal.
+The electrode serves as one plate of a capacitor, with the Earth as the other plate, increasing the secondary capacitance.
+The large diameter curved surface reduces the electric field at the high-voltage terminal, increasing the voltage threshold at which air discharges.
+Suppressing premature air breakdown and energy loss allows the voltage to build to higher values, creating longer, more energetic discharges.

-If the top electrode is large and smooth enough, the electric field at its surface may never get high enough even at the peak voltage to cause air breakdown, and air discharges will not occur.
-Some entertainment coils have a sharp "spark point" projecting from the torus to start discharges.
+If the top electrode is too large and smooth, the electric field at its surface may not be high enough cause air breakdown.
+Some entertainment coils have a sharp "spark point" projecting from the electrode to start discharges.

 Types

-The term "Tesla coil" is applied to a number of high-voltage resonant transformer circuits.
+The term Tesla coil is applied to a number of high-voltage resonant transformer circuits.